Love Sex Aur Dhokha: Sex (Titled Paap ki Dukkaan)

-Dhokha (Titled Badnaam Shohorat)
+Dhoka (Titled Badnaam Shohorat)

 Prabhat, an investigative reporter, is desperate for a sensational story so he will be paid a bonus by the news company that employs him.
 He saves the life of aspiring dancer Naina, who tries to commit suicide by jumping from a bridge.
 Naina is initially furious at Prabhat but plans a sting operation with him to take revenge on Loki Local, a music producer and singer who asked her to trade sex for the position of a leading dancer in his upcoming music video.
 Prabhat and Naina take the sting footage to the media, who encourage them to plan another sting; Naina will supposedly blackmail Loki by threatening to reveal the initial footage in an attempt to catch him trying to bribe her—to render false any accusations by Loki of fabrication of footage.
 Naina meets Loki in the supermarket where Rashmi works to execute the sting, while Prabhat watches closely.
 The plan goes awry when Loki tries to steal the camera and shoots Prabhat, who is admitted to the hospital.
 Naina goes to meet Prabhat to hand over the footage so he can get the bonus, but he decides to protect Naina's dignity, refuses to give his superiors the footage and resigns.
 It is revealed that Naina has betrayed Prabhat by accepting the role as the lead dancer in Loki's new music video.